nikitaantropov123/AdvancedSQL/README.md

-#This project was getting over tricky questions using advanced SQL techniques.
+#This project was about getting over tricky questions using advanced SQL techniques.